rust-lang/surveys/surveys/2022-annual-survey/questions.md

 > industry as this can have an impact on perceptions.
 >
 > The ranges of years chosen are a best attempt at capturing different "stages" in a person's professional career.

-### Which category best describes your current employer's industry?

-Type: select all that apply (optional)

-- Advertising
-- Aerospace
-- Automotive
-- Business software
-- Consumer software
-- Consulting
-- Computer hardware
-- Defense
-- Energy
-- Education/Academia
-- Entertainment or Media
-- Finance
-- Gaming
-- Government
-- Healthcare
-- Manufacturing
-- Music
-- Railway
-- Research & Development
-- Retail
-- Telecommunications
-- Transportation
-- I'm not employed
-- Other (open response)

-> **justification**
->
-> We want to see what industries have what representation in the Rust community.
-> While it's impossible to be precise here, we want to get a general idea.
-> This list is largely adopted from this [Wikipedia article](https://en.wikipedia.org/wiki/Outline_of_industry).

-### Which categories best describes the tech domain(s) you currently write or design software in?

-Type: select all that apply (optional)

-- Audio programming
-- Blockchain
-- Cloud computing applications
-- Cloud computing infrastructure or utilities
-- Computer graphics
-- Data science
-- Desktop computer application frontend
-- Desktop computer or mobile phone libraries or services
-- Distributed systems
-- Embedded devices (with operating systems)
-- Embedded devices (bare metal)
-- HPC (High-performance [Super]Computing)
-- IoT (Internet of Things)
-- Machine learning
-- Mobile phone application frontend
-- Computer networking
-- Programming languages and related tools (including compilers, IDEs, standard libraries, etc.)
-- Robotics
-- Computer security
-- Scientific and/or numeric computing
-- Server-side or "backend" application
-- Simulation
-- Web application frontend
-- WebAssembly
-- Other (open response)

-> **justification**
->
-> We want to see generally what tech areas respondents work in.
-In addition to general categories,
-> we include some technology categories that are known to be popular in the Rust community.
-> This can help us get more insight into what respondents are working on.
-For instance, if a respondent
-> answers their employer works in automotive but they are working on mobile phone applications and not
-> embedded devices, we might conclude different things than if they are working on embedded devices.

 ### Excluding Rust, what is your experience with other kinds of programming languages?